George Latham, ASIP

 Kelly Clark is the Director of the Finance Dialogue which works with investors, financial experts, NGOs and philanthropists to catalyse a substantial redirection of capital into the low carbon economy.
 Previously Kelly was a Director of the Tellus Mater Foundation, a private family foundation dedicated to sustainable capitalism.
 She is also the Managing Director of Marmanie Consulting, an impact investing advisory firm.
 Kelly serves as an advisor to Carbon Tracker and to the Stranded Asset programme at the Smith School of Enterprise and Environment, Oxford University.
 She is the impact investing advisor to the Friends Provident Foundation, and she holds Advisory Board seats with the Ashden Trust, Finance Matters, and The Environmental Funders Network (EFN) as well as WHEB

 Mike Clark established Ario Advisory in 2016, a firm offering responsible investment advisory services.
 Mike has four decades of financial sector experience covering portfolio management, pensions, insurance, investment consulting, client relations and actuarial work.
 Most recently he was Director, Responsible Investment, at Russell Investments.
 Mike represents the UK actuarial profession on the Advisory Council of the Smith School’s Sustainable Finance Programme at the University of Oxford.
 He is particularly interested in how the financial sector can support the real economy.

 Rachel Crossley, External Adviser

-Rachel has worked in international development, sustainable finance and asset management for twenty-five years, and currently combines roles at the Global Impact Investing Network and the Access to Nutrition Foundation.
+Rachel has worked in international development, sustainable finance and asset management for twenty-five years, and currently combines roles at the Access to Nutrition Foundation and as a Trustee for the C3 Collaborating for Health initiative.
 Previously Rachel held senior roles and played an integral role in developing the SRI businesses at both ISIS Asset Management (now BMO Asset Management) and Insight Investment.